prabal09/prabal09/README.md

 - 👋 Hi, I’m Prabal
 - 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning Object Detection and Tracking
+- 🌱 I’m currently learning 3D Reconstruction, Object Detection and Tracking
 - 💞️ I’m looking to collaborate on projects in the intersection of Computer Vision and NLP
 - 📫 How to reach me ... prabaldutta.iitr@gmail.com